ahmadjn/PHPRecipe/README.md

 ## Installation

-Download this Repo Package, Unzip and Run this command below in Terminal from PHPRecipe folder.
+Download this Repo Package ("src" folder), Unzip and Run this command below in Terminal from PHPRecipe folder.

 ```bash
 php resep.php